rtshkmr/tp/docs/team/leeenhao.md

   * Improve GUI

-  * GUI theme and styling overhaul
+  * GUI theme and styling change

+    - First MVP: Change to fit the aspirational design model proposed in the main website.

   * Capability to view each client information in detail